Why visit? > 3 Days > 1 Week > Sights & Activities > Day trips > Beaches > Alfama > Belem > Baixa > Expo Park > Site Map

 Feira da Ladra Tourist Guide

 The market takes place every Tuesday and Saturday opening around 8:00, the market officially finishes at 17:00 but by early afternoon all the bargains have gone and all that remains is junk.
-The Feira da Ladra is in the Jardim Boto Machado which is over looked by the National Pantheon.
+The Feira da Ladra is in the Jardim Boto Machado (GPS: 38.71578, -9.12434) and is over looked by the National Pantheon.

 The closest metro station is Santa Apolonia which is part of the large intercity train station, Santa Apolonia is the final stop on the blue metro line.
 From the metro station head in a northerly direction (away from the River Tejo) and it is less than 150m away.
 The majority of the market traders are gypsies and in Portugal they are distinctive by the traditional black clothes worn by the women.
 Always be prepared to haggle and refuse the first price quoted.